Prairie Women's Health Centre of Excellence

 Conducted under the auspices of Immigrant, Refugee, and Visible Minority Women of Saskatchewan, Provincial

-Informal Caregivers' Health back to top of page
+Informal Caregivers' Health Back to top of page

 Coping as a Rural Caregiver: The Impact of Health Care Reforms on Rural Women Informal Caregivers

-J. Jaffe, B. Blakley
+J. Jaffe and B. Blakley

 Health of Informal Caregivers: Effects of Gender, Employment, and Use of Home Care Services

-P. G. Hawranik, L. A. Strain
+P. G. Hawranik and L. A. Strain

-Lesbian Health back to top of page
+Lesbian Health Back to top of page

 Staying Well Together: Social Support and Well-Being Among Lesbian Couples in Manitoba

-J. Mitchell & Winnipeg Gay/Lesbian Resource Centre
+J. Mitchell and Winnipeg Gay/Lesbian Resource Centre

-Literature Reviews back to top of page
+Literature Reviews Back to top of page

 L'impact du Support Social Sur La Santé Des Femmes: Une Revue Littéraire